jchai002/choir-justice-supplies/us/en/ooma-office-mobile-app-administrator-faq.markdown

 ## How many users can have the Ooma Office mobile app enabled simultaneously?

 The Ooma Office mobile app can be enabled for as many users as necessary.

-## Does the Ooma Office mobile app need to be assigned to a Base Station?
-Does it count as a wireless device?

-No. The Ooma Office mobile app does not need to be assigned to a Base Station and it does not count as a wireless device.